dzuqe/fluence_meme/quest.md

 3. Which programming languages are supported by Fluence?
 - All of them considering the runtime can install compilers for you to write apps.
 - C++, Rust and any other language supported by the emcscripten wasm compiler.
 Marine is a wasm runtime so any language that compiles to wasm can execute on Marine.
-- You write your applications in the Aqua language which gets compiled into an intermediate representation (AIR).
-This in turn is executed directly on MarineVM wasm runtime. [correct]
+- You state your workflows via composition of services in the Aqua language which gets compiled into an intermediate representation (AIR).
+This in turn is executed directly on AquaVM.
+Services are currently defined in Rust language (with a macro utility) that compiles to wasm and is executed on MarineVM. [correct]

 4. Do you need to connect your metamask wallet to use Fluence?
 - Yes